-Whenever I think about brown rice, my thoughts drift back to a comedy sketch.
+Whenever I think about Brown vs White Rice, my thoughts drift back to a comedy sketch.
 The Two Ronnies was a huge hit in the 1970’s and 1980’s.
 It has not aged well.
 It was a decidedly non-pc spoof of ancient Chinese proverbs.
 This one went something like ‘he who eats brown rice will sit often, and for long periods’.

 The thing is, cringy retro comedy aside, there is an element of truth here.

 Brown rice has the husk and germ that the more processed white rice lacks.
 Being high in fibre (and many other nutrients) will certainly help with your bowel movements!